 The CPO is responsible for coordinating and delivering the Child Protection agenda for the Club.
 The role holder will be appropriately qualified and checked in line with FA Charter Standard Guidelines and will ensure a rigorous process of checks and screening of all club managers, trainers and volunteers.

 Role holder will ensure that all teams operate within guidelines laid down by charter status and that the welfare and safety of children are of primary and without compromise.

 Role holder will be responsible for preparation, submission and maintenance of the charter standard documentation for the club.

 The pitch allocation officer will seasonally allocate pitches to teams playing at Bridgwater Park or at other venues within the area and liase with the Local Authorities concerned.

 On a weekly basis during the season, they will co-ordinate pitches and kick-off times to all teams playing at Bridgewater Park and – at times of inclement weather – determine the suitability of the pitches for matches and training sessions.
 During the closed season, they will allocate and co-ordinate times for training sessions at Bridgewater Park.

 BRIDGEWATER PARK MAINTENANCE OFFICER

-Manages all affairs in relation to the maintenance of Bridgewater Park and the grounds, that is grass cutting, pitch marking, drainage and close season repairs and renovation.
+Manages all affairs in relation to the maintenance of Bridgewater Park and the grounds, including: grass cutting, pitch marking, drainage and close season repairs / renovation.

 FUND RAISING OFFICER/SOCIAL SECRETARY